phatak-dev/blog/_posts/2014-12-15-implementing-shuffle-in-mesos.md

 {% endhighlight %}

 The rows variable simulating a in memory collection with multiple rows.
-I am using a in memory collection to keep things simple.
+I am using an in memory collection to keep things simple.
 You can replace it with RDD or a hadoop file data.

-### Step2 : Number each split
+### Step 2 : Number each split
 {% highlight scala %}
 val numberedList = rows.zipWithIndex
 {% endhighlight %}